capturethefoundry/foundry1/README.md

 Note: I personally think that chapter 2 is the most interesting because you can get to really immerse yourself in the blockchain and do a lot of cool functions.
 Also, chapter 3 is the most important in order to become a bug bounty hunter because you will learn how to interact with different contracts from different protocols.

-Aside: Navigating through the blockchain and being a pseudo-hacker is not as hard as it looks like!
+Aside: Navigating through the blockchain and being a pseudo-hacker is not as hard as it looks like.
 I always thought that I was not capable of doing these kind of things because I did not have any experience before, but I'm here to tell you that it's definitely possible and actually pretty fun!